 And I hope to help other families find easy ways to make memories too.

-When I am not cooking dinner, I am editing my first novel, to be published in 2017, working on a food memoir or chauffeuring kids around.
+When I am not cooking dinner, I am working on my second novel, (I also started a food memoir that I hope to return to when the twins are a little older!) or chauffeuring kids around.
 I also like to daydream about living in France with my crew and having all the laundry done for longer then 30 seconds.